B2R2-org/FsOptParse/README.md

-Fs.OptParse: An F# Command Line Parsing Library
+OptParse: An F# Command Line Parsing Library
 ===============================================

-Fs.OptParse library (OptParse.dll) implements command-line parsing APIs that are succinct and clean.
-It is completely written in a single F# file (fs), and a single signature file (fsi).
+OptParse library (OptParse.dll) implements command-line parsing APIs that are succinct and clean.
+It is completely written in a single F# file (fs) and a single signature file (fsi).
 It is also very intuitive to use, and provides lots of convenient command-line parsing features.

-Fs.OptParse exposes a single function `opt_parse` that takes in a specification of command line options, a program name, and a list of arguments from a user as input.
+OptParse exposes a single function `opt_parse` that takes in a specification of command line options, a program name, and a list of arguments from a user as input.
 It then parses the input arguments and calls corresponding callback functions registered through the specification as per interpreting each